 The National Disability Insurance Scheme (NDIS) is a major reform, changing the way disability services are funded and delivered across Australia.
 The NDIS will deliver better outcomes for people with a disability, their families and carers by taking a fairer, more sustainable and equitable approach to supporting people with a disability.

-When fully implemented from 1 July 2018, it will result in more services and greater control for more than 32,000 people with disability in South Australia.
+When fully implemented, it will result in more services and greater control for more than 32,000 people with disability in South Australia.

 SA Health currently plays a pivotal role in supporting people to access disability services, both as a provider of health and mental health services and by coordinating referrals to other disability services.

-SA Health is committed to supporting clients to continue to access services as the NDIS becomes available to people across the State.
+SA Health is committed to supporting clients to access services via the NDIS and its Partners in the Community.

 SA Health will continue to provide emergency and routine health and mental health treatment to all South Australians, including those with a disability.